erikhvatum/RisWidget/README.md

 in IPython: you must enable IPython's Qt support before creating any Qt objects.

-I prefer to modify make an IPython startup script in the default IPython profile ensuring that this is done in a sure-fire manner without requiring further attention.
+I prefer to modify make an IPython startup script in the default IPython profile ensuring that this is done in a sure-fire manner.
 To do so, create the file ~/.ipython/profile_default/50-qt.ipy and paste the following into it:

 ```python
 import sys